Year 5 and 6 Teacher, Point Chevalier School

-The life of a teacher is about much more than teaching, says Ngaariki Muru who is currently in the final year of a Bachelor of Education at AUT.
+The life of a teacher is about much more than teaching, says Ngaariki Muru who completed a Bachelor of Education at AUT.

 “I decided to become a teacher because I was inspired by teachers who were amazing at their job in school, but also carried their job into the community.